 Early Decision deadline.
-Applicants who submit all supporting documents by November 15 will receive their appointment decision between ____ and ____.
+Applicants who submit all supporting documents by November 15 will receive their appointment decision no later than December 15.

 Priority Decision deadline.
 Appointment decision priority will be given to applicants who submit all supporting documents by Feb 1.

 NOTE: Applications and supporting documents submitted after February 1 will be reviewed on a rolling basis after early decision and priority applicants have been reviewed.

 Congratulations on taking the first step towards joining our storied Institute and the Corps of Cadets.
 Our Team is here to assist you along your application journey!

-VMI is currently not on the Common Application.
+VMI is currently not on the Common App.
 The VMI application is conducted internally through the VMI portal.
-Download these step-by-step instructions first if you’d like a guide through our system.
+The application is available now for enrolling for Fall 2023.

 - Online Application -

 - You also have the option to download and mail a Paper Application .

-If you have further questions before getting started, please do not hesitate to call the Admissions Office at: 540-464-7211 or email email@example.com.
+If you have further questions before getting started, please do not hesitate to contact the Admissions Office at: 540-464-7211 or email email@example.com.